Contact: +91-9711224068

 Vol. 4, Issue 2, Part C (2022)

-Transmission potentials status of simulium damnosum and willingness to comply with Ivermectin Treatment in Imo River Basin, Nigeria
+Transmission potentials status of Simulium damnosum and willingness to comply with Ivermectin Treatment in Imo River Basin, Nigeria

 Author(s):